FAQ - Monitoring, reporting and verification of maritime transport emissions

 - Saint Martin

-Ports of call in Norway (except those on Svarbald) and Iceland also qualify as EU ports of call.
+Ports of call in Norway (except those on Svalbard) and Iceland also qualify as ports of call under the jurisdiction of a Member State, since the MRV Maritime Regulation and the ETS Directive are incorporated into the EEA Agreement (Annex XX).

-EEA Member States' Overseas Countries and Territories which do not qualify as EU ports of call are:
+EEA Member States' Overseas Countries and Territories (‘OCT’) which do not qualify as ports of call under the jurisdiction of a Member State are:

 - French Polynesia